relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/08 - Cisco Enterprise Networking Management Platforms and APIs/main.md

 -   **Operational Tools category**:  This category includes APIs for the most commonly used tools in the Cisco DNA Center toolbelt:
     -   The Command Runner API enables the retrieval of all valid keywords that Command Runner accepts and allows you to run read-only commands on devices to get their real-time configuration.
     -   The Network Discovery API provides access to the discovery functionalities of Cisco DNA Center.
 You can use this API to create, update, delete, and manage network discoveries and the credentials needed for them.
 You can also retrieve network discoveries, network devices that were discovered as part of a specific network discovery task, and credentials associated with these discoveries.
     -   The Temple Programmer API can be used to manage configuration templates.
-You can create , view, edit, delete, version, add commands, check contents for errors, deploy, and check the status of template deployments.
+You can create, view, edit, delete, version, add commands, check contents for errors, deploy, and check the status of template deployments.
     -   The Path Trace API provides access to the Path Trace application in Cisco DNA Center.
 Path Trace can be used to troubleshoot and trace application paths throughout the network and provide statistics at each hop.
-The API gives you access to initiating,retrieving, and deleting path traces.
+The API gives you access to initiating, retrieving, and deleting path traces.
-    -   The File API enables you to retrieve files such as digital certificates, maps, and SWIM files fromm Cisco DNA Center.
+    -   The File API enables you to retrieve files such as digital certificates, maps, and SWIM files from Cisco DNA Center.
     -   The Task API provides information about the network action that are being run asynchronously.
 Each of the se background actions can take from seconds to minutes to complete, and each has a task associated with it.
 You can query the Task API about the completion status of these tasks, get the task tree, retrieve tasks by their IDs, and so on.
     -   The Tag API gives you the option of creating, updating, and deleting tags as well as assigning tags to specific devices.
 Tags are very useful in Cisco DNA Center; they are used extensively to group devices by different criteria.
 You can then apply policies and provision and filter these groups of devices.